Skip to main content

 pip install payton

 This should install all dependencies.
-If you get any permission errors, you are probably installing the library to system-global so missing some permissions.
-If you do not want to use pipenv or virtualenv, then you might want to run above command as sudo pip3 install payton
+If you encounter permission errors, you are likely installing the library system-wide and may be missing some permissions.
+If you prefer not to use pipenv or virtualenv, you might want to run the above command as sudo pip3 install payton.

 Optional Bullet Physics Integration